DavMila/explainer-scroll-start-target/README.md

 chosen in a way that will work well with a potential future css property that allow a `nearest` scroll alignment similar to [scrollIntoView](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView)'s `nearest` argument so that the reverse-DOM order procedure can be closer to "best effort."

+As an example of a situation where a developer might want multiple `scroll-start-target`s consider this [demo](https://davmila.github.io/demo-scroll-start-target/todo/index.html) where the "done" items in the TODO list are all `scroll-start-target`s.
+When the user dismisses a done item, the next one, by virtue of being a `scroll-start-target`, comes into view, making the process of dismissing all done items very convenient for the user.